BRIEF SUMMARY OF BASEMENT WORKSHOP EARLY YEARS

 His interest in breaking out from tradition, exploring limitation and questioning the norm, crystallized in mentoring of individuals, most known with the Kun artists from Nanjing, for example Ke Jun.
 Their innovation and newfound voices matured into new forms of art.19

-In the same practice of “building bridges” and creating communication and cultural exchange channels, cultural and arts networks and platforms were formed in Asia as well as connecting into Europe: the Asia Arts Net, Asia Performing Arts Network, and World Culture Forum, and the City-to-City Cultural Exchange Conferences.20
+In the same practice of “building bridges” and creating communication and cultural exchange channels, cultural and arts networks and platforms were formed throughout Asia and into Europe such as the International Network of Cultural Diversity, Asia Arts Net, the World Culture Forum, the Conference of Asian Foundations and Organisations, and the City-to-City Cultural Exchange Conference.20

 Theater performances are almost always multi media productions, using written and spoken languages, texts and subtexts, music, sound, and innovative sets.
 In more recent years, the use of advance technology became an important vehicle in conveying his messages that are always implicit.
 They are open ended, encouraging imagination, discussion, and interpretations.21 His audience would be given newfound space for exploration and creativity, with no limitation, restrictions, or boundaries.
 He stays within the scope of creative art and culture, and made no explicit commentaries on social issues, or politics, while the implication can be as wide as anyone’s imagination.